JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 Yes, we're acutely aware of the current challenges with multiplatform tooling and are actively working on enhancements in several areas.

-We've already launched previews of the [Kotlin Multiplatform support in Fleet](fleet.md).
-Try it yourself and leave feedback!

 ### Are you going to provide a Swift interop?